Scaryplasmon/Piethon/README.md

 # Piethon
-These are some apps that I´ve developed to quicken some boring workflows reducing them to just a few clicks.
+These are some apps that I´ve developed to quicken some boring workflows or to better handle large loads of manual work.

 Feel free to check it out and grab what u need.